tvongeldern/node-express-rest-api/README.md

 Endpoint handlers will take in arguments in a de-structured object.
 This object will have several attributes, based on the request's METHOD

 `data`: Depending on the request method, this is either the request body (PUT, POST) or the request query (GET) `reference`: This is the param appended to the endpoint.
-Not available for POST requests, can be toggled for GET requests by adding/removing `reference` field to the module exports
+Not available for POST requests, required for PUT and DELETE, can be toggled for GET requests by adding/removing `reference` field to the module exports

 # Running example API
 After pulling the repository down and installing the dependencies, you can start up the example API as-is using `npm start`